 SANDING: 120-150 grit on bare wood.
 It is otional to sand stains before topcoating.

 COATS: Normally 1-2 (additional coats can be applied to deepen color).

-RECOAT/DRY TIME: for raw wood, 6-12 hours under ideal conditions (70 degrees and 70% humidity).
+RECOAT/DRY TIME: Ideal drying conditions are 70 degrees Fahrenheit and 70% humidity.
 If you are working outside ideal conditions, be cautious about dry time.
-Other issues are 1) the surface you are applying to and 2) the application method.
+Other factors are 1) the surface you are applying to and 2) the application method.
 On denser surfaces, such as an existing finish, the dry time will be longer.
-A "painted" finish is thicker, and will take longer to dry, than one that is wiped down.
+A "painted" finish is thicker, and will take longer to dry, than one that is wiped down or dry brushed.
 Prepping will affect this process - if there is wax on the surface, the finish may never adhere.
-And if Pledge has ever been used on a piece, there is silicone contamination, which is difficult to remove.
+And if Pledge has ever been used on a piece, there is silicone contamination, which is VERY difficult to remove.

 TOPCOAT: Use Gel Satin Topcoat or Arm-R-Seal.
-You can also use waterbased High Performance, but wait 72 hours before applying when changing from oil to water based finishes.
+You can also use waterbased High Performance or Flat Out Flat, but wait 72 hours before applying when changing from oil to water based finishes.